BlueOutside/SamsungSystemSupportEngine-Patched/README.md

 This patch modifies a single instruction within `SamsungSystemSupportEngine.exe` to bypass a hardware check related to ACPI driver and device verification as the support engine checks for a driver named `Samsung Event Controller`, this driver makes calls to an ACPI device named `SCAI` and is only present on Galaxy Books.
 Installing this driver on a device not manufactured by samsung will just make it fail to start with Code 10 instruction is not supported.

 **Additionnal infos**

-The engine doesn't start automatically as this is done by another driver (Samsung System Support Engine (¯\_(ツ)_/¯) and requires you to make a service to start it automatically on boot.
+The engine doesn't start automatically as this is done by another driver (`Samsung System Support Engine`) and requires you to make a service to start it automatically on boot.
+>[!IMPORTANT]
+>Seamless buds switching for pc is only supported for `Galaxy Buds 2 Pro`, `3 and 3 Pro` (and so on).
+Other models not mentioned here aren't supported for seamless buds switching **on PC**.

 **Not related to the Settings directly** : the Samsung Cloud app will NOT sync Wifi and Bluetooth if you have Encrypt synced data on as:
 - It requires Secure Boot to be enabled (Will say Knox Matrix did not respond)